 Wind Turbine Technician Career Opportunities

 Interested in a career in the renewable energy industry?
 Want to make a difference in the transition to renewables including wind energy?
-In as little as 7 months, you can become an entry-level wind turbine technician.
-Employment of wind turbine technicians is expected to grow 57 percent from 2018 to 2028, according to the U.S. Bureau of Labor Statistics.
-The U.S. is moving toward replacing fossil fuel with more environmentally friendly energy creation, so becoming a wind turbine technician is a career that will continue to grow throughout the next few decades.
+In as little as seven months, you can train to become an entry-level wind turbine technician.
+Employment of wind turbine technicians is expected to grow 45 percent from 2022 to 2032, according to the U.S. Bureau of Labor Statistics.69 The U.S. is moving toward replacing fossil fuel with more environmentally friendly energy creation, so becoming a wind turbine technician is a career that is expected to continue to grow throughout the next few decades.

 What is Involved in a Wind Turbine Technician Career?